xyb3rt/sxiv/README.md

     a            Toggle anti-aliasing
     A            Toggle visibility of alpha-channel, i.e. transparency r            Reload image
-    Return       Switch to thumbnail mode
+    D            Remove image from file list and go to next image Return       Switch to thumbnail mode

 Additionally, the image view offers the following mouse commands: